InvirganceDocumentation/convirgance-docs/docs/convirgance-jdbc.md

 # Convirgance (JDBC)

-Convirgance (JDBC) is a database library that bridging the gaps across the variety of SQL servers libraries in the Java ecosystem.
-It provides automatic driver downloads for a variety of databases systems, ability to register and remember database connections, a clean object heirarchy for navigating the database schema, and an ability to dynamically create queries from database objects.
+Convirgance (JDBC) provides features to simplify database connectivity and bridge the gaps between the variety of relational databases on the market.
+It provides automatic driver downloads, ability to register and remember database connections, a clean object heirarchy for navigating the database schema, and an ability to dynamically create queries from database objects.